-Price to the Public(1) Underwriters' Fee(2) Net Proceeds to the Company(3)
+Price to the Public(1) Underwriters' Fee(2) Net Proceeds to the Company(3) Per Share \$9.60 \$0.504 \$9.096 Total(4) \$100,032,000 \$5,251,680 \$94,780,320

-Per Share \$· \$· \$·

-Total(4) \$∙ \$· \$∙

-Notes
+Notes:

-- (1) The Offering Price was determined by arm's length negotiation between the Company and Lead Underwriter (as defined herein), on behalf of the Underwriters, with reference to the prevailing market price of the Common Shares. - (2) The Company has agreed to pay the Underwriters (as defined herein) a cash fee (the "Underwriters' Fee") equal to so of the gross proceeds from the Offering (including any gross proceeds raised on exercise of the Over-Allotment Option (as defined herein)).
-See "Plan of Distribution". - The Underwriters have been granted an over-allotment option, exercisable, in whole or in part, from time to time, by the Lead Underwriter on behalf of the Underwriters, until the day that is 30 days following the Closing Date (as defined herein), to purchase up to an additional Shares (the "Over-Allotment Shares") at the Offering Price to cover the Underwriters' over-allocation position, if any, and for market stabilization purposes (the "Over-Allotment Option").
-If the Over-Allotment Option is exercised in full, the total "Price to the Public," "Underwriters' Fee" and "Net Proceeds to the Company" will be \$ \(\cdot \), \$ \(\cdot \) and \$ \(\cdot \), respectively.
+- (1) The Offering Price was determined by arm's length negotiation between the Company and the Lead Underwriters (as defined herein), on behalf of the Underwriters, with reference to the prevailing market price of the Common Shares. - (2) The Company has agreed to pay the Underwriters (as defined herein) a cash fee (the "Underwriters' Fee") equal to 5.25% of the gross proceeds from the Offering (including any gross proceeds raised on exercise of the Over-Allotment Option (as defined herein)).
+See "Plan of Distribution". - (3) After deducting the Underwriters' Fee, but before deducting the expenses of the Offering (estimated to be approximately \$1,000,000), which will be paid from the proceeds of the Offering. - The Underwriters have been granted an over-allotment option, exercisable, in whole or in part, from time to time, by the Lead Underwriters on behalf of the Underwriters, until the day that is 30 days following the Closing Date (as defined herein), to purchase up to an additional 1,563,000 Shares (the "Over-Allotment Shares") at the Offering Price to cover the Underwriters' over-allocation position, if any, and for market stabilization purposes (the "Over-Allotment Option").
+If the Over-Allotment Option is exercised in full, the total "Price to the Public," "Underwriters' Fee" and "Net Proceeds to the Company" will be \$115,036,800, \$6,039,432 and \$108,997,368, respectively.
 This Prospectus qualifies the grant of the Over-Allotment Option and the distribution of the Over-Allotment Shares issuable upon exercise of the Over-Allotment Option.
 A purchaser who acquires Over-Allotment Shares forming part of the Underwriters' over-allocation position acquires those Over-Allotment Shares under this Prospectus, regardless of whether the over-allocation position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.
 See "Plan of Distribution".